brbsix/brbsix.github.io/_posts/2015-11-23-perform-tab-completion-for-aliases-in-bash.md

 This is what all of this would look like in a *.bashrc* or *.bash_aliases*.

 **Note:** Ensure programmable completion is sourced before the following code.
 If you see an error like *_completion_loader: command not found*, you'll want to move the programmable completion portion of *.bashrc* above the alias definitions.
+Alternatively you can manually source it by running `source /usr/share/bash-completion/bash_completion`.

     alias g=git
     _completion_loader git